dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 So, you're a data scientist trying to make your way into bioinformatics.
 There's plenty of data to analyze, and your knowledge of algorithms, models, and methods will surely give you a head start…

 But first, you need to brush up on some high school biology and level up fast.
-Because there’s a lot — and I mean a lot — of jargon in this field.
+Because there’s a lot, and I mean **a lot**, of jargon in this field.
 The data structures themselves aren’t necessarily complicated (though they can get pretty deep), but the terminology is another story.
 You need to know what all those pesky terms are referring to.

 Sure, there are tons of resources out there on bioinformatics… but the big picture?
 Nowhere to be found.

 And that’s what this post is all about: the big picture.

-You’ve probably heard terms like DNA, genome, chromosomes, genes, nucleotides, proteins, even mRNA, right?
-You “know” them — sort of.
+You’ve probably heard terms like **DNA, genome, chromosomes, genes, nucleotides, proteins, even mRNA**, right?
+You “*know*” them — sort of.
 But if I asked you to draw a diagram showing how they all connect — how one flows into the next — could you do it?

 I couldn’t.

 This post is the result of my own learning journey.
-It’s a data scientist’s view of the structure of genetic information — and the biological processes that transform it.
+It’s a data scientist’s view of the structure of genetic information, and the biological processes that transform it.
 These processes have inputs, produce outputs, and follow clear (if intricate) rules.
 In other words: they behave like functions.

 So, in the spirit of making things concrete, we’ll model them as Python functions.